-Since its construction in 1929, Presser Hall has been the home of the School of Music.
+Facilities and Supportive Equipment - Since its construction in 1929, Presser Hall has been the home of the School of Music.
 In 1971, Presser Hall was extensively renovated and a sizable adjoining structure was erected as part of the Alice Millar Center for the Fine Arts.
 The total music facility includes teaching studios, practice rooms, classrooms, rehearsal rooms for both small and large ensembles, an electronic piano laboratory, an electroacoustic music studio, a computer laboratory, and a recital hall.

-Large ensembles also perform at the Bloomington Center for the Performing Arts, which is located a few blocks from the School of Music.
-Major equipment items include pianos, organs, harpsichords, a pianoforte, a Gamelan, sophisticated audio and computer/MIDI systems, professional quality audio and video recording equipment, and VoceVista software with Electroglottograph and sound pressure level meter for voice research.
+The School of Music will complete the transition to an All-Steinway School in 2019.
+Musical equipment and technology include pianos, organs, harpsichords, a Gamelan, sophisticated audio and computer/MIDI systems, professional quality audio and video recording equipment, and VoceVista software with electroglottograph and sound pressure level meter for voice research.

-Computer Facilities - The Electroacoustic Music Studio supports the composition of electroacoustic music and features hardware and software for synthesis, sampling, signal processing and recording.
-The Computer Laboratory contains seventeen networked workstations, each with a Macintosh computer, a digital keyboard, and a variety of music theory, notation, and sequencing software.
+Computer Facilities - The Electroacoustic Music Studio supports the composition of electroacoustic music and features hardware and software for synthesis, sampling, signal processing, recording, and mastering.
+The Computer Laboratory contains networked workstations, each with a Macintosh computer, a digital keyboard, and a variety of software, including Finale, Sibelius, Sound Forge, and others used for music theory and sequencing.

-The Ames Library - An extensive collection of printed music, books, periodicals, sound recordings and media is located on the third floor of The Ames Library.
-Performing editions of keyboard, instrumental and vocal compositions are supplemented by collected editions of major composers, and other historical sets, both in printed form and micro-form.
-A circulating collection of sound recordings and media complements the score collection.
-Archival recordings of major School of Music performances are also housed in the library.
-The book and periodical collection represents nearly every aspect of music scholarship, including historical musicology, music theory, music education, jazz, opera music theatre, sacred music and world music.
+The Ames Library provides access to a wide range of resources for the study of music, as well as vocal and music performance.
+An extensive collection of music scores, periodicals, books, and sound recordings is available on the third floor of The Ames Library, and members of the IWU community also have access to digital collections of streaming media available 24/7.
+Performing editions of keyboard, instrumental, and vocal compositions are supplemented by collected editions of major composers and other historical sets, and rare printings of early music are available through Special Collections.
+Recordings of major School of Music performances are also housed in The Ames Library, and outstanding student compositions are accessible through the Digital Commons repository.
+Library collections represent nearly every aspect of music scholarship, including historical musicology, music theory, music education, jazz, opera music theatre, sacred music, and world music.
+Library faculty, including the University Copyright Officer, are available for consultation about acquiring materials for performances and research and on navigating the complexities of performance rights and permissions.